 Based on a site visit by Commission staff, there appear to be alternative locations on site to construct a residence (and potentially a clustered guest house) which would provide for the 100 foot buffer from the sensitive riparian area.
-One alternative would be to build the main residence in the proposed location of the guest house.
-Given the potential impacts described above resulting from the separation of the guest house and main residence, this alternative may require the elimination of the guest house in its entirety, or alternately, if feasible, a guest house clustered with the main residence at the top of the ridge.
-Given that a guest house is a non-essential accessory structure, the elimination of the guest house is a feasible alternative.
+One alternative would be to build the main residence in, or immediately adjacent to the proposed location of the guest house.
 Although scattered oak trees are located in that area, design and siting alternatives could avoid any encroachment into oak tree canopies and any potential impacts to oak tree habitat.

 In addition, it appears that the development could be feasibly located at the base of the ridge near the area proposed for the main residence, provided the residence is redesigned to allow for the required 100 ft. setback from the adjacent riparian and wetland habitat.
 Given the potential impacts described above resulting from the separation of the guest house and main residence, this alternative may also require the elimination of the guest house in its entirety, or alternately, if feasible, a guest house clustered within the same area as the relocated residence, provided that a 100 ft. setback from riparian and wetland habitat areas could be maintained.
-Given that a guest house is a non-essential accessory structure, the elimination of the guest house is a feasible alternative.